 - Changes in intestinal bacteria due to antibiotics or other medications

-- Carbohydrate malabsorption, which can upset the balance of helpful bacteria in your digestive system
+- Poor absorption of carbohydrates, which can upset the balance of helpful bacteria in your digestive system

-- Swallowed air that migrates to your colon
+- Swallowed air that moves to your colon

-- Constipation — the longer food waste remains in your colon, the more time it has to ferment
+- Constipation, since the longer food waste remains in your colon, the more time it has to ferment